 Asia Starts Here

-The topic of Asia travel is surprisingly contentious, at least among white travelers.
-While people who live within the region have long been attuned to what a travel paradise it is, many Westerners remain resistant to visiting this part of the world at all.
+Planning a trip to Asia can seem overwhelming, at least among Western travelers.
+While people who live within the Asian region have long been attuned to what a travel paradise it is, many Europeans and Americans remain intimidated by visiting this part of the world at all.

 Don’t follow their lead: Whether you travel around Asia on a backpacking trip through Thailand and Vietnam, or on a luxurious swing through Japan during cherry blossom season, there are few parts of the world that provide as handsome a return on investment as the Orient.